microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 ## Open Question
 * Should the interface be named IAnimatedVisualSource2 if it is not derived from IAnimatedVisualSource?
     * I am stuck on a better name for it.

+## Features for V2
+* Adding support for Light/Dark/High Contrast theming.
+Today developers can add color properties to the Lottie file and update the theming maually but maybe there is something we can add to the control to make this easier?
+* Updating the deafult templates of more controls.
+One of the controls we could update is TabViewItem.
+* Add support for looping the animations.
+Possibly add an indeterminate and determinate amount of loops.
+* Exploring progress scenarios and if that is something that should be built off of this control or if this should be a separate control so it can have all of the accesibility benefits of the other progress controls.